akofke/resume-pandoc/alex-kofke-resume.md

         inter-project and external dependencies managed by Gradle.
     * Organize tests and set up continuous integration testing with Travis.

-* Teach and advise group of chemical engineering students on software development best practices for use with Etomica, such as documentation, unit tests, using git for version control, and additional git and GitHub concepts like branching, pull requests, and issues.
+* Teach and advise group of chemical engineering graduate students on software development best practices for use with Etomica, such as documentation, unit tests, version control with git, and additional git and GitHub concepts like branching, pull requests, and issues.

-* Add functionality for importing from common simulation file formats such as Gromacs by parsing the files into a common format with a third-party Python program, and serializing the format to Java with JSON and the Jackson library.
+* Add functionality for importing from common molecular simulation file formats such as Gromacs by parsing the files into a common format with a third-party Python program, and serializing the format to Java with JSON and the Jackson library.

 * Create prototype for viewing simulations remotely in a web browser using WebSockets and the THREE.js WebGL library.